KayJay7/rpn-c/README.md

 A simple program that alows you to type in math expressions (even on multiple lines) in RPN and evaluate them.
 The program keeps a table of golbal variables so you can store values for later use.
 All the numbers are stored as multiple precision rationals provided by the [RAMP](https://github.com/Aatch/ramp) library, so your calculations will be limited by just your memory (and rational numbers).
-`rpn-c` is also parallelized using [rayon](https://github.com/rayon-rs/rayon), so you can evaluate multiple expressions at the same time.

 This little project started both because of necessity (I wanted a program for writing quick expressions from terminal, and I wanted it to compute big numbers), and to try out using a simple lexer and a simple stack machine (used only up to version 0.1.1).
 At first I just wanted it to compute simple arithmetics, but midway I started adding some quality of life feature like variables and other commands, there are still some features i plan to add.